-Create your own 12-character Personal greeting that appears in the display while your phone is in Standby mode, or select the ERI Banner.
+Create your own 12-character Personal Banner that appears in the display while your phone is in Standby mode, or select the ERI Banner generated by your Wireless Provider.

-Tip: Press and hold 🔄 to erase an existing banner, if necessary.
-(For more information, refer to "Entering Text" on page 15.)
+Tip: Press and hold to erase an existing banner, if necessary.
+(For more information, refer to "Entering Text" on page 16.)